If you are experiencing problems, with your PhD trajectory or beyond, do not hesitate to seek help or support.

 Confidential adviser for undesirable behaviour

 The UvA aims to prevent and combat sexual intimidation, bullying, aggression, violence, stalking and discrimination.
 If you experience one of this problems, do not keep it to yourself and report it!
-Talk to a fellow PhD candidate, to Tanja Kassenaar, or to a PVC member.
+Talk to a fellow PhD candidate, to Tanja Kassenaar, or to one of the current members of the PVC.
 You can also get support from one of the University's confidential advisers for undesirable behaviour.
-Visit this page for more details on what you can do.
+You can read on the website who they are and what to do when you are confronted with this kind of behaviour.

 Academic integrity adviser

 All those involved with teaching and research at the University of Amsterdam have an individual responsibility with respect to the maintenance of academic integrity.
-Prof. Hanneke de Haes can be approached for questions or complaints about academic integrity.
-If possible, she will seek to mediate or find a solution for the complaint, failing which she will refer you to the Academic Integrity Committee, where a formal complaint about a possible violation of academic integrity can be lodged.
-Prof. Hanneke de Haes' contact details as well as information on how to submit a complain can be found on the UvA page on academic integrity.
+At each UvA campus there is a confidential adviser specialized in academic integrity, who can be approached for questions or complaints in this respect.
+If possible, they will seek to mediate or find a solution for the complaint, failing which they will refer you to the Academic Integrity Committee, where a formal complaint about a possible violation of academic integrity can be lodged.

-A survey conducted in 2015 by Uva Pro, the university-wide PhD council, has shown that PhD candidates are at risk of experiencing emotional difficulties during their PhD (you can find a report of the survey's findings here).
-If you feel upset or depressed, do not hesitate to reach out for help.
+A survey conducted in 2015 by Uva Pro, the university-wide PhD council, has shown that PhD candidates are at risk of experiencing emotional difficulties during their PhD.
+If you feel upset or depressed, please do not hesitate to reach out for help.
 PhD candidates can make use of the services provided by the Student Psyhologists Office.
-For an individual meeting or information on training specifically designed for PhDs, you can contact the office at 020-525 2599.
-An overview of workshops and training activities related to stress management and relief is available from this page.
+For an individual meeting or information on training specifically designed for PhDs, you can contact their office.
+An overview of workshops and training activities related to stress management and relief is available on their website.

 The university doctor (bedrijfsarts) or your own GP can also offer confidential support for both physical and psychological issues.
-The contact details of the university doctor can be found here.
 If you need psychological help immediately, you may also contact the UvA student doctors at 020-5252878.